 Automation Means Changing the Entire Marketing Campaign!

-The last thing that you want to do is try to automate the same marketing campaign that you already have.
-When the methodology changes, other aspects of the process must change as well.
+The last thing that you want to do is try to automate the same marketing campaign you already have.
+When the methodology changes, other aspects of the process must change.

-The first aspect of marketing to change must be your data grabs.
-Automating these processes should provide you with more data that is also verifiably more accurate.
-A consistent process for your opt in pages and pop up windows should net you a higher instance of completed forms, especially if you automate a rewards package for successful completion.
+Your data grabs should be the first aspect of marketing to change.
+Automating these processes should provide you with more data, which is also verifiably more accurate.
+A consistent process for your opt-in pages and pop-up windows should net you a higher instance of completed forms, especially if you automate a rewards package for successful completion.
 This is more than using automation tech to pull from a list.

-Furthermore, you should look to align the data you receive from many different sources.
+You should look to align the data you receive from many different sources.
 When you automate data grabs, you will be able to manage more of them without direct oversight.
-This means you should get more data from the same amount of work, which will lead into more precise buyer profiles and customer trend lines.
+This means you can get more data from the same amount of work, which will lead into more precise buyer profiles and customer trend lines.

 Use More Data to Create Better (Automated) Experiences!

-People fit into a herd mentality more than they would like to admit.
-If you get the right information on the right people, you don’t need “personalized” outreach for every single customer.
+People often embrace a herd mentality (more than they would like to admit).
+If you get the right information on the right people, you don’t need “personalized” outreach for every customer.
 Those who fit in the same buyer profile likely respond to the same outreach effort.
-With the customization options that you have in today’s automation tools, you have everything you need to simulate personalized attention without paying for it.
+With the customization options you have in today’s automation tools, you have everything you need to simulate personalized attention without paying for it.

 Again, the core of success here comes down to the information.
 Do you have the data for your target audience at every point during the hypothetical customer journey?
 If not, where does your insight stop?
 Focus your automation efforts on that part of the process.
-Get the data first, and the outreach will follow from that.
-Find the trends to group similar prospects together – this is how you scale outreach without scaling expense reports.
+Get the data first.
+The outreach will follow.
+Find the trends to group similar prospects together, which is how you scale outreach without scaling expense reports.